Skip to content

 5REQUESTER_TYPE_RESEARCHResearch pipeline (batch data collection, model training)

-The Exchange resolves a requester’s public key by fetching {domain}/.well-known/ramp-agent.json:
+The Exchange resolves a requester’s public key by fetching {domain}/.well-known/ramp.json (a WellKnownManifest with role=ROLE_AGENT) and selecting the JsonWebKey in public_keys whose kid matches the request signature:

 {